xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 The input clock for the microphones can be generated in a multitude of ways.
 For example one can generate a 3.072 MHz clock on the board, or one can use the XCORE to divide down 12.288 MHz master clock.
-Or, if clock accuracy is not important, the 100 MHz can be divided down to provide an approximate clock.
+Or, if clock accuracy is not important, the internal 100 MHz reference can be divided down to provide an approximate clock.

 If an external master clock is input to the xcore on a 1-bit port